wp-plugins/schedule-posts-calendar/readme.txt

 == Screenshots ==

 1. A screenshot of the publish panel with the schedule menu expanded showing the calendar.
+2. A screenshot of the publish panel with the schedule menu expanded with the default WordPress date/time fields hidden.

 == Changelog ==